Is AVG VPN Good for Torrenting in 2022?

 So, the fast speeds is a significantly positive attribute of this VPN.
 It is unfortunate that AVG doesn’t unblock Netflix consistently because the good speed performance would have made it a very good VPN for Netflix streaming.

-Based in Czech Republic, AVG takes advantage of the lenient law enforcement in the country when it comes to the issue of torrenting.
-There are no known cases of arrests or fines against people downloading torrents in Czech Republic.
+Based in the Czech Republic, AVG takes advantage of the lenient law enforcement in the country when it comes to the issue of torrenting.
+There are no known cases of arrests or fines against people downloading torrents in the Czech Republic.

 Cons of AVG As Relates Torrenting

-While there are more pros of AVG than cons, the seriousness of the latter can break the deal for privacy sensitive users:
+While there are more pros of AVG than cons, the seriousness of the latter can break the deal for privacy-sensitive users:

 The type and extent of user-related data a VPN collects is a very important consideration to make when choosing a VPN for sensitive purposes like torrenting.
 Unfortunately, this is one of the key areas where AVG lacks.